mlbench/mlbench-docs/benchmark-tasks.rst

     The rest 50,000 images are training samples.

 #. **Training Algorithm**
-    We use standard synchronous SGD as the optimizer (that is distributed mini-batch SGD with synchronous all-reduce communication after each mini-batch).
+    We use standard synchronous SGD as the optimizer (that is distributed mini-batch SGD with synchronous all-reduce communication before each mini-batch).

     - number of machines :math:`k`: 2, 4, 8, 16, 32
     - minibatch size per worker :math:`b`: 128